MicrosoftDocs/dynamics365smb-docs/business-central/ui-experiences.md

 | **Premium** |Shows all actions and fields for all business functionality, including Manufacturing and Service Management.|

 > [!NOTE]
-> The experiences that you can select from [!INCLUDE[d365fin](includes/d365fin_md.md)] depend on your solution license, business plan.
-For more information about the Essential and Premium plans, see [Business Central](https://dynamics.microsoft.com/en-us/business-central/overview/) on Microsoft the Dynamics 365 marketing site.
+> The experiences that you can select from in [!INCLUDE[d365fin](includes/d365fin_md.md)] depend on your solution license, business plan.
+For more information about the Essential and Premium plans, see [Business Central](https://dynamics.microsoft.com/en-us/business-central/overview/) on the Microsoft Dynamics 365 marketing site.

 ## See also
 [Creating New Companies](about-new-company.md)